Can you have a ferret and a dog in the same household?

 Will My Dog Kill My Ferret?

 There is always a possibility for a dog to kill a ferret because he might see a ferret as prey.
-But, that is not the rule and it depends on the breed of the dog and the personality of the dog.
+But, that is not the rule and it depends on the breed and the personality of the dog.
 That is why it is important to monitor their relationship until you are 100% certain nothing can happen.

 Are Ferrets Dangerous To Dogs?

 Ferrets can’t harm your dog with bites and scratches, especially if you have a big dog breed.
-But they can irritate your dog because ferrets love to bite legs, tails, ears, and tummy.
+But they can irritate your dog because ferrets love to bite legs, tails, and ears.
 That is how ferrets communicate and if you want to stop their biting habit, read my post about ferret bite training.

 Ferrets and dogs can get along just fine with the proper introduction you can provide for them.
 It is important for your dog to understand that a ferret is a part of the family, it is not prey and your dog shouldn’t act like it is.
 You are the leader and you have to make sure they are in good interaction.
 If you have a cat, you should read my post about ferrets and cats.
 But, if you have any other pets, then read my post about ferrets and other pets.
 Don’t forget to share your thoughts with us and subscribe to our newsletter!